A few notes for students.

 the given year.

-In general, my research focuses on networking and security, using
+In general, my research focuses on system security and networking, utilizing

 fundamental tools from algorithms, error-correcting codes, number theory